A Survey on Visual Transformer: Vision Transformer

 \subsubsection{High-level Video Processing}

-\textbf{Image Generation.} Image generation tasks refer to generate images from a natural image dataset.
-The parallelizable architectures are attractive because of their efficiency on predicting the pixel blocks.
-Based on the likelihood generative models, Parmar~\emph{et al.}~\cite{parmar2018image} used the transformer to generate images.
-The local attention module is integrated in the image transformer to predict the consecutive pixel blocks.

-\textbf{Activity Recognition.} Activity recognition tasks involve identifying the activities of a human in a group of people.
-Former methods applied to such tasks have been based on the location of individual actors.
-Gavrilyuk~\emph{et al.} proposed an actor-transformer~\cite{gavrilyuk2020actor} architecture to learn the representation, using the static and dynamic representations generated by the 2D and 3D networks as input.
-The output of the transformer is the predicted activity.

-\textbf{Human Action Recognition.} Video human action tasks, as the name suggests, involves identifying and localizing human actions in videos.
+\textbf{Video Action Recognition.} Video human action tasks, as the name suggests, involves identifying and localizing human actions in videos.
 Context (such as other people and objects) plays a critical role in recognizing human actions.
 Rohit~\emph{et al.} proposed the action transformer~\cite{girdhar2019video} to model the underlying relationship between the human of interest and the surrounding context.
 Specifically, the I3D~\cite{carreira2017quo} is used as the backbone to extract high-level feature maps.
 The features extracted (using RoI pooling) from intermediate feature maps are viewed as the query (Q), while the key (K) and values (V) are calculated from the intermediate features.
 A self-attention mechanism is applied to the three components, and it outputs the classification and regressions predictions.
 Lohit~\emph{et al.}~\cite{lohit2019temporal} proposed an interpretable differentiable module, named temporal transformer network, to reduce the intra-class variance and increase the inter-class variance.
 In addition, Fayyaz and Gall proposed a temporal transformer~\cite{fayyaz2020sct} to perform action recognition tasks under weakly supervised settings.

-\textbf{Face Alignment.} Video-based face alignment tasks aim to localize facial landmarks.
-Overall performance of such tasks is heavily dependent on temporal dependency and spatial information.
-However, former methods have failed to capture both the temporal information across consecutive frames and the complementary spatial information on a still frame.
-To address this issue, Liu~\emph{et al.}~\cite{liu2017two} proposed two-stream transformer networks, which separately learn the temporal and spatial features.
-This approach jointly optimizes two streams in an end-to-end manner and weights the features in order to obtain the final predictions.
+In addition to human action recognition, transformer has been utilized for group activity recognition~\cite{choi2009they}.
+Gavrilyuk~\emph{et al.} proposed an actor-transformer~\cite{gavrilyuk2020actor} architecture to learn the representation, using the static and dynamic representations generated by the 2D and 3D networks as input.
+The output of the transformer is the predicted activity.

 \textbf{Video Retrieval.} The key to content-based video retrieval is to find the similarity between videos.
 Leveraging only the image-level of video-level features to overcome the associated challenges, Shao~\emph{et al.}~\cite{shaotemporal} suggested using the transformer to model the long-range semantic dependency.
 They also introduced the supervised contrastive learning strategy to perform hard negative mining.
 The results of using this approach on benchmark datasets demonstrate its performance and speed advantages.
 In addition, Gabeur~\emph{et al.}~\cite{gabeur2020multi} presented a multi-modal transformer to learn different cross-modal cues in order to represent videos.